ataex/Seymour/client/README.md

     <script src="seymour.js"></script>
     ```
 1. Create a \<div\> to use for the rendering window and create the Seymour client instance.
+Make sure to set the backend option appropriately, the examples use localhost.
     ```html
     <div id="webgl-container"></div>